 Last Updated:View Less Markets View more

-‡The 'average spread' is a time-weighted average taken from all quotes over the first quarter of 2017.FX ON MT4 MARKETS Forex CFD Markets
+‡The “Typical spread” is a time-weighted median taken from all quotes in Oct 2019.FX ON MT4 MARKETS Forex CFD Markets

 Trade wherever you are, on our fast, reliable platforms